gaultier/blog/cross-platform-timers.md

 So, what `libuv` does is quite simple in fact:

-When a timer is created, add it to a data structure (it's a min-heap, i.e. a binary tree that is easy to implement and makes it fast to get the smallest element in a set).
+When a timer is created, add it to a data structure (it's a min-heap, i.e. a binary tree that is easy to implement and is designed to get the smallest element in a set quickly).

 A typical event loop tick first gets the current time from the OS.
-Then, it computes the timeout to pass to poll/epoll/kqueue/etc.  If there are no active timers, it's easy, the timeout is `-1` meaning none (that means that if the program will block indefinitely until some I/O happens).
+Then, it computes the timeout to pass to poll/epoll/kqueue/etc.  If there are no active timers, it's easy, there is no timeout (that means that the program will block indefinitely until some I/O happens).

 If there are active timers, get the 'smallest' one, meaning: the first that would trigger.
 The OS timeout is thus `now - timer.value`.
 Whenever a timer expires, it is removed from the min-heap.
 Simple, (relatively) efficient.
 The only caveat is that `epoll` only offers a millisecond precision for the timeout parameter so that's also the precision of `libuv` timers.